Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series

 The computation burden for sequential Monte Carlo sampling is substantial.
 The majority of the cost is due to sampling (doubly) truncated multivariate Gaussian random variables $\{\xi_{t}^{(k)}\}$ in \eqref{e:sampling_error}, and the fact that the algorithm runs for $t=1,\ldots,T$.
-Currently, we implement sampling through the R package \texttt{tmvtnorm} developed by \cite{wilhelm:2010}.
-But an improvement in the computation speed for generating truncated multivariate normal random variables is not expected.
+Currently, we implement sampling through the R package \texttt{TruncatedNormal} developed by \cite{botev2017normal}.
+But a significant improvement in the computation speed for generating truncated multivariate normal random variables is not expected.

-To reduce the computational cost, we note that the covariance matrices $\hat{R}_{t|t-1}$ of prediction error typically converge within a few steps.
-This is due to a similarly quick convergence of the covariance matrix $\hat{Q}_{t|t-1}$ of prediction error of the factor series in \eqref{e:prediction_Q}, and the covariance matrix $\tilde{Q}_{t|t}$ and Kalman gain $K_t$ described in \eqref{e:kalman_update_cov}.
+To reduce the computational cost, we note that the covariance matrices $\widehat{R}_{t|t-1}$ of prediction error typically converge within a few steps.
+This is due to a similarly quick convergence of the covariance matrix $\widehat{Q}_{t|t-1}$ of prediction error of the factor series in \eqref{e:prediction_Q}, and the covariance matrix $\widetilde{Q}_{t|t}$ and Kalman gain $K_t$ described in \eqref{e:kalman_update_cov}.

 From the pair of covariance matrices in \eqref{e:prediction_Q} and \eqref{e:kalman_update_cov}, one has the recursive equation